PragnyaKalvakol/GDP-I-GROUP-4/README.md

 #### User Classes and Characteristics
 <p> Our application hopes to draw on three main user groups.
 The Admin, User and Supplier have their own individual login id and password.</p>
-<p> The three main user groups are:
+<p> The three main user groups are:<br>
     (A) Admin: Maps the users and suppliers databases and checks the orders and confirms it.
-And takes the delivery report.</p>
+And takes the delivery report.<br>
+    (B) User: Posts the availability of the food.<br>
+    (C) Supplier: Goes,picks up the food posted by the user and delivers it to the needy.</p>